imnotseneca/task-tracker-vueJS/README.md

 # task-tracker

-##Simple task-tracker APP made with VueJS to learn the fundamentals of the framework.
+<p>Simple task-tracker APP made with VueJS to learn the fundamentals of the framework.</p>

 ## Project setup
 ```